apnadkarni/blt/doc/paneset.rst

 REFERENCING PANES
 ------------------

-Panes can be referenced either by index, label, or by tag.
+Panes can be referenced by using either an index, label, or tag.

 *index*
   The number of the pane.
 Indices start from 0.
 The index number of a